 is implemented to ensure the health, safety, and welfare of the citizens of the Commonwealth;

-is not in violation of any applicable federal or state law; and
+is not in violation of any applicable federal or state law; and,

 ceases upon the termination of the emergency situation.

-: Use or Disclosure of Personal Data between and among EOHHS Agencies
+12.17: Use or Disclosure of Personal Data between and among EOHHS and EOHHS Agencies

-EOEA may disclose information regarding a Residence or Resident to an EOHHS Agency when such disclosure is directly connected to the administration of an agency program or administrative oversight and the disclosure is not inconsistent with federal or state law.
+EOAI may disclose information regarding a Residence or Resident to EOHHS or an EOHHS Agency when such disclosure is directly connected to the administration of an agency program or administrative oversight and the disclosure is not inconsistent with federal or state law.

 REGULATORY AUTHORITY

 651 CMR 12.00: M.G.L. c.
-19A, § 6; St. 1994, c.
-354, § 10.
+19A, § 6; M.G.L. c.
+19D.